-Using CLI to Resolve Device Registration in Management Center High Availability
+Using CLI to Resolve Device Registration in Cloud-Delivered Firewall Management Center High Availability

-If automatic device registration fails on the standby management center, but appears to be registered to the active management center, complete the following steps:
+If automatic device registration fails on the standby Cloud-Delivered Firewall Management Center, but appears to be registered to the active Cloud-Delivered Firewall Management Center, complete the following steps:

 Warning

-If you do an RMA of secondary management center or add a secondary management center, the managed devices are unregistered, and their configuration can get deleted as a result.
+If you do an RMA of secondary Cloud-Delivered Firewall Management Center or add a secondary Cloud-Delivered Firewall Management Center, the managed devices are unregistered, and their configuration can get deleted as a result.

 Procedure